 Taking a cross country road trip with pets might sound intimidating.
 But we’ve zigzagged America several times with Ty and Buster and learned a few lessons along the way.

 If you’re planning a long road trip with your pets, these tips will boost your confidence and help ensure your adventure is fun for everyone!

-**This post contains affiliate links.
-Thank you for your continued support.
+*This post contains affiliate links.
+Thanks for your support.*

 Whether you’re pitching your tent in pet friendly campgrounds on your way across the States, or staying in pet friendly hotels, consider making reservations in advance.
-Campgrounds may be busy on weekends and holidays, and some hotels only offer a limited number of pet friendly rooms.
+Campgrounds are busy on weekends and holidays, and some hotels only offer a limited number of pet friendly rooms.

-Whether you’re planning to visit the most dog friendly national parks, cross the border to Canada, or embark on the Ultimate Pet Friendly American Road Trip, remember that traveling with your pets is the perfect time to slow down and sniff the roses!
+Whether you’re planning to visit the most dog friendly national parks, cross the border to Canada, or embark on the Ultimate Pet Friendly Road Trip, remember that traveling with your pets is the perfect time to slow down and sniff the roses!
 Hustling from place to place can make your vacation feel more like work, so underestimate what you can accomplish.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.